 ANTH 326: BizarrchaeologyMuch of the public’s interest in archaeology focuses on “mysteries” of the past or allegedly “unexplainable” phenomena.
 Since the past is largely impossible to know, it is easy to uncritically fill it with products of the imagination rather than products of ancient peoples.
 This course examines some of these “imaginary” pasts and the practice of creating them.

-ANTH 328: Ethics in ArchaeologyAn exploration of ethical and legal concerns surrounding archaeology: the ownership and treatment of archaeological remains and relations between archaeologists and descendent communities.
+ANTH 328: Public ArchaeologyAn exploration of ethical and legal concerns surrounding archaeology: the ownership and treatment of archaeological remains and relations between archaeologists and descendent communities.
 Topics include the ethics and legality of collecting looting, and the antiquities market; archaeology and nationalism; repatriation of skeletons and artifacts; and professional responsibilities of archaeologists.

 HIST 385: History of the BookTo provide an introduction to the interdisciplinary field of Book History, which should help students think more critically about the impact of material culture on intellectual activity.
 The course will be taught as a speaking intensive seminar, which means that students will frequently be responsible for presenting reading material and leading discussion in the first half of class.

 ARHI 400: Topics in Ancient ArtAn examination of a particular topic in ancient art history.
 Students are expected to carry out independent research.
 The topic will change periodically.
 Course may be repeated when the topic is different.
 Not open to students who have previously received or need to receive credit for ARHI 301 with the same topic.

 ARHI 420: Topics in Medieval and Renaissance ArtAn examination of a particular topic in medieval or Renaissance art history.
 The topic will change periodically.
 Course may be repeated when the topic is different.
 Not open to students who have previously received or need to receive credit for ARHI 420 with the same topic.